gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * Absent the 'group_rekeying' parameter, the joining node considers the "Point-to-Point" group rekeying scheme registered in {{Section 11.14 of I-D.ietf-ace-key-groupcomm}} as the rekeying scheme used in the group (OPT9).
 Its detailed use for this profile is defined in {{sec-group-rekeying-process}} of this document.

-In addition, the joining node maintains an association between each public key retrieved from the 'pub_keys' parameter and the role(s) that the corresponding group member has in the OSCORE group.
+In addition, the joining node maintains an association between each authentication credential retrieved from the 'pub_keys' parameter and the role(s) that the corresponding group member has in the OSCORE group.

 From then on, the joining node can exchange group messages secured with Group OSCORE as described in {{I-D.ietf-core-oscore-groupcomm}}.
 When doing so:

-* The joining node MUST NOT process an incoming request message, if protected by a group member whose public key is not associated to the role "Requester".
+* The joining node MUST NOT process an incoming request message, if protected by a group member whose authentication credential is not associated to the role "Requester".

-* The joining node MUST NOT process an incoming response message, if protected by a group member whose public key is not associated to the role "Responder".
+* The joining node MUST NOT process an incoming response message, if protected by a group member whose authentication credential is not associated to the role "Responder".

 * The joining node MUST NOT use the pairwise mode of Group OSCORE to process messages in the group, if the Joining Response did not include the 'ecdh_alg' parameter.